Desdesdesgo/vue-scrollwatch/README.md

 Scrolls the content to expose the element that has the option `name` equal to the given `name` at the viewpoint.
 Returns a promise.

-### setAdjustPositionAfterInsertion(value)

-If you insert any elements above `currentNode().el` it will move down and may even disappear below the bottom of the scrolling area observed.
-But the library is aware of this situation and automatically adjusts the scrolling position so that visible elements do not move.

-But when the element with `v-scroll-watch` directive is not a standard html element but **Vue.js** *component*, this adjustment is not required as **Vue.js** makes it self.

-So, in the latter case you should call this function with `true` to disable the unneeded correction.

 ### setBlockWatchOnJump(value)

 In some cases you could not want the `callback`s to be done while